 A substantial proportion of empirical research focuses on child maltreatment generally and less is known about some specific types of maltreatment such as exposure to domestic abuse and child trafficking.

-More robust evidence is particularly needed concerning the effectiveness of interventions and choice of preventative approaches.
+More robust evidence is particularly needed concerning the effectiveness of interventions and choice of preventative approaches [PUBLISHER – THE PRECEDING UNDERLINED WORDS ARE FOR THE MARGIN].

 Research-minded practitioners have an important contribution to make to the development of a practice-relevant research agenda.